might-and-magic/mmarch/README.md

 * Put everything in the game folder
 * Double click .bat file to patch the game

-The batch file will not perform a self-deletion, users have to delete .bat, mmarch.exe and `DIFF_FILE_FOLDER` manually.
+The batch file will not perform a self-deletion, users have to delete .bat, mmarch.exe and `DIFF_FOLDER` manually.

 ### Other Batch scripts